Haidar Hadi

-Haidar Mansour Hadi Al-Athari (born 27 July 1970), known as Haidar Hadi, is an Iraqi politician who currently serves as the ambassador of the Republic of Iraq to the Hashemite Kingdom of Jordan and Palestine.
-Born in Baghdad, Iraq to a working-class family he went to school in Baghdad and moved to the United Kingdom in 1991.
+Haidar Mansour Hadi Al-Athari (born 27 July 1970), known as Haidar Hadi, is an Iraqi politician who currently serves as the ambassador of the Republic of Iraq to Russia and Belarus.
+Born in Baghdad, Iraq he went to school in his home city and moved to the United Kingdom in 1991.
 After graduating from university in the UK he worked as an export manager for Canary Trading Company Limited from 1997 to 2000.
 In 2000, he took up the role of Project Manager at Webstar PLC until 2003.
 He then moved to Jordan initially and then back to Iraq.
 He has been an ambassador for the Iraqi government since October 2009.
 Haidar has already served as the ambassador to Minsk, Belarus for five and a half years and the ambassador to Moscow, Russia for three years.
 He was the first Iraqi ambassador to serve in Belarus since the Iraqi embassy was shut down in 2003, following the U.S. invasion of Iraq.
 After his post in Minsk, he returned to Baghdad.
 During his time in Baghdad, he was part of several delegations going to countries such as Egypt and South Korea.
-In December 2016, Haidar arrived in Moscow to begin his second post as ambassador which lasted three years before he was transferred to Amman, Jordan.
+In December 2016, Haidar arrived in Moscow to begin his second post as ambassador which lasted three years before he was transferred to Amman, Jordan where he served until 2022 before returning to Baghdad.
+Back at the Ministry of Foreign Affairs in Baghdad, Haidar led the European Department until he was posted to Russia for a second time in June 2024.
 Haidar has been directly involved in setting up two destinations for Iraqi Airways, Minsk and Moscow, and, as a result, there are regular, scheduled flights between Baghdad and the two European cities.
 In October 2014, he was made a Distinguished Fellow at the New Westminster College in British Columbia, Canada.

 Early life and education

-Childhood and Growing up in Iraq

-Haidar was born in Baghdad, Iraq on 27 July 1970 into a working-class Iraqi family.
+Haidar was born in Baghdad, Iraq on 27 July 1970.
 Both his parents are originally from Najaf, in south-central Iraq.
-His father, Mansour Hadi Al-Athari, has a military background, having served in the Iraqi army during the Iran–Iraq War and is now a businessman based in Baghdad, Iraq and Amman, Jordan.
+His father, Mansour Hadi Al-Athari, has a military background, having served in the Iraqi army during the Iran–Iraq War before becoming a businessman based in Baghdad, Iraq and Amman, Jordan.
 Haidar is the second eldest child and the only son of his parents.
 He grew up in Baghdad throughout his childhood and finished elementary school and high school in Baghdad.

-University and Graduation

-Haidar attended university in England where he studied Business Administration.
-After graduating, Haidar moved to London for his job and remained in London until 2005.
+Haidar attended university in England where he studied Business Administration, obtaining a degree from Nottingham Trent University.
+After graduating, he moved to London where he would remain until 2005, getting married in 2000.

-Meeting his Wife

-In 1999, Haidar met his future wife Maysum Hadi.
-After meeting in London and getting to know each other over the coming months, they got engaged in 1999.
-In January 2000 they got married in Knightsbridge, London.

 Early career

 Post-Graduation

-After graduating from University, Haidar took a job as an export manager for Canary Trading Company Limited from 1997 to 2000.
+After graduating from university, Haidar took a job as an export manager for Canary Trading Company Limited from 1997 to 2000.
 In 2000, he took up the role of Project Manager at Webstar PLC.
 Both of these jobs were in London, where he worked for several years.